How is ovarian cancer diagnosed?

-If your pelvic exam or other tests suggest that you have ovarian cancer, you will need a doctor or surgeon who specializes in treating women with this type of cancer.
+If the results of your pelvic exam or other tests suggest that you have ovarian cancer, you will need a doctor or surgeon who specializes in treating women with this type of cancer.
 A gynecologic oncologist is an obstetrician/gynecologist who is specially trained in treating cancers of the female reproductive system.
 Treatment by a gynecologic oncologist helps ensure that you get the best kind of surgery for your cancer.
 It has also has been shown to help patients with ovarian cancer live longer.
-Anyone suspected of having ovarian cancer should see this type of specialist prior to surgery.
+Anyone suspected of having ovarian cancer should see this type of specialist before having surgery.

 Imaging tests like computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and ultrasound studies can confirm whether a pelvic mass is present.
-These studies cannot confirm that the mass is a cancer, but they may be useful if your doctor is looking for spread of ovarian cancer to other tissues and organs.
+These studies cannot confirm that the mass is a cancer, but they may be useful if your doctor is looking to see if ovarian cancer has spread (metastasized) to other tissues and organs.

 Ultrasound (ultrasonography) is the use of sound waves to create an image on a video screen.
 Sound waves are released from a small probe placed in the woman's vagina or on the surface of her abdomen.
 The sound waves create echoes as they enter the ovaries and other organs.
 The same probe detects the echoes that bounce back, and a computer translates the pattern of echoes into a picture.

-This is often the first test done if a problem with the ovaries is suspected.
-Ultrasound can be useful finding an ovarian tumor and seeing if it is a solid mass (tumor) or a fluid-filled cyst.
-It can also be used to better look at the ovary to see how big it is and how it looks inside (the internal appearance or complexity).
+Ultrasound is often the first test done if a problem with the ovaries is suspected.
+It can be useful finding an ovarian tumor and seeing if it is a solid mass (tumor) or a fluid-filled cyst.
+It can also be used to get a better look at the ovary to see how big it is and how it looks inside (the internal appearance or complexity).
 These factors help the doctor decide which masses or cysts are more worrisome.